AXIS & ALLIES

 Two hundred francs,

-Two shirts, a suit & shoes,
+Two shirts, suit, shoes, no more;

 Click-clack’d the slowly sloping train